Skip to content

 2. Writing the First Function and Calling It

-A typical function is as follows:
+A typical function looks like this:

 Python